Y-Less/aws-lambda-forumfmt/forum-post.md

 ## Editing

 Unfortunately, currently if you try edit a post you will only see the generated BB code, not the original markdown.
 Thus, I suggest you keep a backup somewhere and edit and re-paste that version.
 This isn't hard if you are keeping documentation synced between the forums and github, since github will have the original still.
+Also, for some reason sometimes the "edit" screen doesn't get the enhancement, I don't know why, but just press F5 and it will be fine.

 ## Markdown